sara-nl/clouddocs/UvA-20170201/partB.markdown

 Let's start using the new disk.

-* Create a new `VM` from the `Template` you created in the previous step.
+* Instantiate a new `VM` from the `Template` you modified in the previous step.
-* Once the `VM` is in RUNNING state, login and check if your new datablock is there:
+* Once the `VM` is in RUNNING state, login and check that your new datablock is available there:

 ```sh
 sudo fdisk -l
 ```

 >**Note:** The `sudo` commands will display you the message `sudo: unable to resolve host ip-145-100-...`.
 Ignore this.

+> **Food for brain:**
+>
+> You should see (probably, as a list line of the output of the previous command) something like: `Disk /dev/vdb doesn't contain a valid partition table`.
+Do you also see in the output of the previous command, that there is a Disk with approximately the same size as what you typed in the UI in the previous step?

 * Create the directory where you will mount the Ceph datablock and format the drive (`xfsprogs` is installed on the image):